 Roos on the beach

 Humans aren’t the only creatures who like to feel the sand between their toes; kangaroos regularly sun themselves at a handful of Australian beaches.
 Arguably the most photogenic is Lucky Bay, in Western Australia’s Cape Le Grand National Park.
-More easily accessible is Pebbly Beach in Murramarang National Park on the New South Wales South Coast, or at the beach adjacent to Diamond Head Campground in Crowdy Bay National Park, on the Barrington Coast.
+More easily accessible is Pebbly Beach, located south of Sydney, or at the beach adjacent to Diamond Head Campground in Crowdy Bay National Park, on the Barrington Coast north of Sydney.
 In Queensland, wallabies – cute, smaller relatives of the kangaroo – cluster on the beach at Cape Hillsborough National Park as the sun rises and sets.

 Roos on islands

 Kangaroos aren’t just found on Australia’s mainland.
-As you’d expect, there are loads on the eponymous Kangaroo Island, a short flight from Adelaide or a 45-minute ferry ride from Cape Jervis (1.5 hours’ drive south of the city).
+As you’d expect, there are loads on the eponymous Kangaroo Island, a short journey from Adelaide.
 In fact, there are so many roos here that hire vehicles are prohibited from driving at dawn and dusk, when wildlife emerges to graze on roadsides.
 Meanwhile, the largest marsupial on Tasmania’s Maria Island – and the second largest marsupial in the world – is the forester kangaroo.
 Look out for it in grassy forests and woodlands.

 Roos on the plains